rhKashif/SteamPulse/README.md

 ## Games ETL Pipeline

+### Overview

+This pipeline is used to extract data by web scraping both newly released games and game-specific data from Steam and further supplementing this with data from the Steam API.
+The raw data is then transformed to standardise each category and remove unnecessary or inaccurate data using the pandas library.
+Following this, the transformed data is uploaded using SQL to an AWS RDS database.

 ### Files explained

 - `extract_games.py` -- script containing the code to scrape game metric data from both the Steam website and API.